testingautomated-usi/tig-validity-icse23/README.md

 # When and Why Test Generators for Deep Learning Produce Invalid Inputs: an Empirical Study
-Replication package for the paper "When and Why Test Generators for Deep Learning Produce Invalid Inputs: an Empirical Study", accepted at ICSE 2023

 This repository contains the source code and the data of the paper "When and Why Test Generators for Deep Learning Produce Invalid Inputs: an Empirical Study" by V. Riccio and P. Tonella, accepted at the 45th IEEE/ACM International Conference on Software Engineering (ICSE 2023).

 ## Reference